-This tells you the percent of residents who sustained a pressure ulcer.
-Pressure ulcers, also known as bed sores, are routinely caused by residents not being moved frequently enough.
-Better nursing care can minimize the number of pressure ulcers sustained by residents in a nursing home.
+This is the percentage of patients that sustained a pressure ulcer.
+Pressure ulcers, also known as bed sores, are routinely caused by residents staying in one position for too long.
+Better nursing care can reduce the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls